Recovery of Cataract Eye Surgery

 What Happens If You Have Cataracts in Both Eyes?

 Should you have cataracts in both eyes, you will need to have each eye operated on separately.
-This ensures the first eye has adequate time to recover, and prevents any side effects or complications from affecting both eyes simultaneously.
+This ensures the first eye has adequate time to recover and prevents any side effects or complications from affecting both eyes simultaneously.

 For instance, your vision will likely be blurry for a few days following your procedure as your eye adapts to its new lens.
-This is often especially noticeable after your first procedure — because your eyes work together to focus on objects, your eye with the new lens and your eye with the cataract will have to adjust to each other and find the proper balance.
-This can be a little disorienting, but the good news is that you can receive surgery on your second eye shortly after receiving surgery on your first eye — sometimes even within a few days.
+This is often especially noticeable after your first procedure — because your eyes work together to focus on objects, your eye with the intraocular lens and your eye with the cataract will have to adjust to each other and find the proper balance.
+This can be a little disorienting, but the good news is that you can receive your second surgery on your other eye shortly after receiving surgery on your first eye — sometimes even within a few days.

 A Team of Experts.